Dre Campbell Farm

 Make a homemade cayenne pepper spray from a mixture of cayenne pepper, water, and soap.

-The soap will help the spray adhere to the plants.
-The hot pepper spray will deter these pests from eating your beloved plants.
+The soap will help the spray adhere to the plants, and the hot pepper spray will deter these pests from eating your beloved plants.

 9. Bacillus thuringiensis